mehrnoosh-hk/dottAssignment/readMe.md

 This error happens when the number of rows and columns in a test case is not a valid integer or is greater than 182.
 4. Invalid entry error:
 This error happens when the entry in a test case is not binary or the dimentions do not match the problem specification.
+## Tests
+In order to test the app, you can use the test files in "mockFiles" directory.
+- "bigMockFile.txt" is a file containing 1000 test cases.
+- "mockFile.txt" is a file containing 3 test cases.
+- "mockFile2.txt" is a file containing 1 test case.
+- "invalidNumberOfProblems.txt" is a file with invalid number of test case.
+- "invalidDimentions.txt" is a file with invalid test case dimentions.
+- "invalidLineEntry.txt" is a file with invalid entry.

+If you submit a test file, you can see the output of the app in the terminal.
+If the test file is valid, the app will print the solution to the test case otherwise it will print the error.

+## Asynchronous Processing
+At the moment the app is written so that read each test cases from each file and solve them asyncrounously.
+So if a file containes a very large test case which takes a long time to read from the file or recieve from IOT device, the app will be able to read other smaller test cases from other files and solve them.
+Also the process of solveing and reading a test case can be done asynchronously.
+In order to use the full potential of asyncronous features of the app it is better to mark each test case (bitmap matrix) with a unique id so that for each test file it is possible to read smaller test cases (bitmaps with smaller dimentions) first and solve them asynchronously.